liftoff/HumanInput/README.rst

 * ``autotoggleClapper`` (bool) [true]: Controls whether or not the plugin will automatically pause and resume itself when the page becomes hidden/unhidden.

 You can tell the plugin to start listening for clap events by calling ``HI.startClapper()`` and stop listening by calling ``HI.stopClapper()``.
 If the page becomes hidden the plugin will automatically stop listening for clap events and resume when the user returns to the page unless ``autotoggleClapper == false``.

+Note
+  There's a demo for speech recognition in the demo directory named, 'clapper'.